lazyelectrons/GenAI-LLM-Demo-Toolkit/README.md

 ## GenAI/LLM Demo Toolkit
+Get LLM or GenAI running on your GPU enabled PC/Server with 4 commands.
 This repository provides scripts to automate the installation of the LLM/GenAI (Generative AI) software stack on a single node(server/pc).
 Ideal for PoC (Proof of Concept), demonstration and testing purposes, this stack simplifies the setup process, allowing you to focus on exploring and evaluating various GenAI tools and capabilities.
 You can also run [NIM/NGC](https://build.nvidia.com/explore/discover) containers on this node.

 This toolkit installs the following  payloads in containers: